I've moved into a new apartment, yes, but I'm also moving the

 to ask where they bought the hats.
 They were

-Hangzhou, they told me, and they had
+visiting from Hangzhou, they told me, and they had

 bought them in Lijiang.
 I asked how Lijiang was and